Key takeaways

 Loan scams targeting poor credit are common

-4. Get a credit card cash advance
+4. Get a credit card temporary balance boost

 The problem with this option is the fees.
 The credit card provider will charge a fee of 3% to 5% the advance amount or a flat fee, whichever is greater.
 The ATM may have a transaction fee.
 You will also have to pay interest at a higher rate starting the day you take out the money.